Casper-Smet/notes_period3/Vision/what-to-learn.md

 ## Optical flow
 For each pixel one frame n, where does it go in frame 2.
 Orientation/direct and magnitude per pixel

+## Background stuff
+EROSION AND DILATION

+## Gaussian Mixture Models
+Normal/Gaussian distributions per pixel, plus one mixture (multiple distributions in one)
+Everything outside of a std threshold is foreground